Margaret Ratner Kunstler

 Margaret Ratner Kunstler is a civil rights attorney who has worked with WikiLeaks, Julian Assange, and Sarah Harrison.
 She has also worked with Anonymous and was the attorney for Jeremy Hammond.
 Kunstler graduated from Sarah Lawrence College and Columbia Law School.
 She was the co-chair of the February 2022 Belmarsh Tribunal organized by Progressive International in New York City.
-After her husband William Kunstler died, a dispute started with his former law partner, Ronald L. Kuby, over the right to use his name.
+After her husband, attorney William Kunstler, died, a dispute started with his former law partner, Ronald L. Kuby, over the right to use his name.

 2016 US Presidential election

 Donald Trump Jr. and WikiLeaks

 Messages from WikiLeaks to Donald Trump Jr. identified Kunstler as a person at WikiLeaks for the Trump administration to contact with 'information for publication'.
 Trump Jr. said he never responded to the request, and that he never communicated directly with Assange and all of his correspondence with WikiLeaks went through "a lady that appeared to work at a law firm".